-- the policies and procedures adopted by the Governing Body or Proprietor are fully implemented, and followed by all staff; - sufficient resources and time are allocated to enable the Designated Safeguarding Lead and other staff to discharge their responsibilities including taking part in strategy discussions and other inter-agency meetings and contributing to the assessments of children; - there are arrangements in place for safeguarding supervision for the Designated Safeguarding Lead and the deputy Designated Safeguarding Lead(s); - all staff and volunteers feel able to raise concerns about poor or unsafe practice in regard to children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle blowing policies; - the Designated Safeguarding Lead is supported in providing a contact for the school to provide a report and attend Initial Child Protection Case Conferences, Reviews and Children Looked After Reviews out of school term time when needed; - allegations regarding staff or any other adults in the school are referred to the Local Authority Designated Officer (LADO), as set out in the Managing Allegations procedure; - individuals are referred to the Disclosure and Barring Service in cases where a person is dismissed or removed due to risk/harm to a child.
-This is a legal duty placed upon the school.
+- the policies and procedures adopted by the Governing Body or Proprietor are fully implemented, and followed by all staff; - sufficient resources and time are allocated to enable the designated safeguarding lead and other staff to discharge their responsibilities including taking part in strategy discussions and other inter-agency meetings and contributing to the assessments of children; - there are arrangements in place for safeguarding supervision for the Designated Safeguarding Lead and the deputy Designated Safeguarding Lead(s); - all staff and volunteers feel able to raise concerns about poor or unsafe practice in regard to children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle blowing policies; - the Designated Safeguarding Lead is supported in providing a contact for the school to provide a report and attend Initial Child Protection Case Conferences, Reviews and Children Looked After Reviews out of school term time when needed; - allegations regarding staff or any other adults in the school are referred to the Local Authority Designated Officer (LADO), as set out in the Managing Allegations procedure; - individuals are referred to the Disclosure and Barring Service in cases where a person is dismissed or removed due to risk/harm to a child.
+This is a legal duty placed upon the school. - where a teacher is dismisses or school ceases to use the services of a teacher because of serious misconduct, or might have dismissed them or ceased to use their services had they not left first, our head teacher must consider whether to refer the case to the Secretary of State (via the Teaching Regulation Agency).